 GEM is a proud supporter of the new Research and Laboratory Sciences High School PS 366 in the Buffalo Public School District.
 This school is for students with a passion for inquiry and STEM and uses a rigorous curriculum to prepare students for the growing life sciences economy in Western New York.
 GEM and UB CBLS are contracted by the school district to provide an after school program.
 This is a diverse program with lessons on social and emotional development, healthy cooking and wellness, informal STEM lessons, field trips, and homework assistance.

-Dr. Sandra Small, GEM Science Education Director, led partners on the Buffalo Niagara Medical Campus (BNMC) in creating the ACES Summer Camp for students entering 9th grade.
+Dr. Sandra Small, GEM Science Education Director, led partners on the Buffalo Niagara Medical Campus (BNMC) in creating a summer workshop for students entering 9th grade.
 The camp was created in collaboration with The Research Laboratory Program.
 Students spent time learning about the many careers on the BNMC, and were able to participate in many hands-on activities.
 They had the chance to be a biomedical engineer at the Jacob’s Institute, be a genetic counselor at Roswell Park Cancer Institute, build a soda bottle launcher at UB CBLS, and assemble 3D printed hands to be used by children without hands.

 The Buffalo Niagara Medical Campus (BNMC) annually hosts an open house for area middle and high school students and parents.
 Participants are able to visit various buildings on the campus and participate in hands-on learning activities.
 Visitors to UB’s CBLS were able to make their own bio-art drawings, using two strains of yeast and petri dishes.
 The plates were incubated and then posted onto GEM's Facebook page for participants to view their masterpieces.